Robust, Expressive, and Quantitative Linear Temporal Logics: Pick any Two for Free (full version): Conclusion

 The left part covers all cases in which the implication evaluates to $1111$.
 Due to $1111 \succeq \tval$ for every $\tval$, this part is equal for all automata.
 The right part covers all other cases, which depend on $\tval$.
+So, we obtain the desired automaton by applying the closure properties.

 Now, we turn to the constructions for the guarded temporal operators, which are more involved as we have to combine automata for guards, for the tests occurring in them, and for formulas.
 We follow the general construction presented by Faymonville and Zimmermann~\cite{FaymonvilleZimmermann17}, but generalize it to deal with the richer truth values underlying the robust semantics.
+Intuitively, for a diamond formula~$\ddiamonddot{r}\varphi'$ we construct an automaton that checks whether its input has a prefix that matches~$r$ (with the required degree) such that the corresponding suffix satisfies $\varphi'$ (again with the required degree).
+While checking for the prefix matching $r$, the automaton we construct also has to check that the tests in $r$ are satisfied (with the required degree).
+To this end, we use alternation to spawn copies of the automata we have already constructed for the tests.
+Finally, the construction for a box formula will be dual, but technically slightly more involved due to the robust semantics of the box-operator and the case distinctions involved in its definition.

 First, we consider a diamond formula~$\varphi = \ddiamonddot{r}\varphi'$ with tests~$\theta_1, \ldots, \theta_n$ in $r$.
 Recall that we have $\rldleval(w, \varphi) = b_1 b_2 b_3 b_4$ where $b_i = \max_{j \in \robRexp_i(w,r)} \rldleval_i(\suff{w}{j}, \varphi')$ for all~$i \in \set{1,2,3,4}$.
 Thus, $\aut_{\varphi, \tval}$ has to accept $w$ if and only if $w$ has an $r$-match of degree~$\tval$ that is $\varphi'$-satisfying of degree~$\tval$.